 No matter which method you choose, put on protective gear before you begin removing or killing weeds.
 Safety goggles, gloves, long sleeves, long pants, closed-toe shoes and a dust mask protect your eyes, skin and lungs from flying debris, scratchy weeds and soil bacteria.

-If you're going to work around or trim back desirable plants before or after eliminating the weeds, also take time to sterilize your digging and cutting tools by dipping the blades in rubbing alcohol or a household cleaner, like Lysol.
+If you're going to work around or trim back desirable plants before or after eliminating the weeds, also take time to sterilize your digging and cutting tools by dipping the blades or wiping them in rubbing alcohol.

 Manual Methods of Removing Weeds